-Amanda D. Lotz is a media studies professor at the University of Michigan and fellow at the Peabody Media Center.
+Amanda D. Lotz is a media studies professor at Queensland University of Technology and fellow at the Peabody Media Center.
 Her research focuses on understanding the implications of internet distribution on media industries, with a particular focus on U.S. television.
 She has also published two books on representations of gender on television and in the media.

 A revised, second edition of her CHOICE Outstanding Academic Title award-winning book,The Television Will Be Revolutionized was published in late 2014.
 The Television Will Be Revolutionized explores television’s industrial changes from the mid 1980s through 2014 and how those changes adjust television’s role as a cultural institution.
 She also published Cable Guys: Television and American in 2014, which examines the negotiation of masculinities across a range of television programming in the early 2000s.